Sam-Mah/CapsRule/README.md

 This project is implemented using Python and Tensorflow library.

 The repository contains pre-propcessing, training, rule-extraction, rule validation, rule evaluation, and computing performance measure.

+This repository contains the source code for the following research article.
+Please cite this article if you use the code.

+Mahdavifar S. and Ghorbani A. A., (2023) CapsRule: Explainable Deep Learning for Classifying Network Attacks”.
+IEEE Transactions on Neural Networks and Learning Systems. doi=10.1109/TNNLS.2023.3262981: 1-15